tom-smith-okta/okta-api-center/gateways/mulesoft/readme.md

 https://youtu.be/n8r-9Gpoods

-To facilitate implementing this reference architecture across many different gateways, I developed two tools: a bootstrapping tool for Okta and a web application (Node.js/Express) to illustrate the OAuth workflow.
-The bootstrapping tool is meant for prototyping and is not required to complete this exercise (though it will help tremendously in meeting that 15-minute time limit!).
-My hope is that you will find it useful in this context and perhaps others.
-Bug reports and pull requests are welcome via [the github repo](https://github.com/tom-smith-okta/okta-bootstrapper).

-The Okta API Center application is intended for prototyping, and again, bug reports and pull requests are welcome via [the github repo](https://github.com/tom-smith-okta/okta-api-center).

-## Prerequisites to Secure your API
+## Prerequisites for this integration

 1. **An Okta account.** If you don't already have one, you can get a free-forever account at [developer.okta.com](https://developer.okta.com/signup/)
 2. **An Okta API Token.** Once you've activated your Okta tenant, you can follow the instructions [here](https://developer.okta.com/docs/api/getting_started/getting_a_token) to get an API token.
-3. **An API Gateway.** In this example we'll be using Mulesoft.
-If you don't already have a Mulesoft Anypoint account, you can get a free 30-day trial version [here](https://anypoint.mulesoft.com/login/#/signup).
+3. **An API Gateway.** If you don't already have a Mulesoft Anypoint account, you can get a free 30-day trial version [here](https://anypoint.mulesoft.com/login/#/signup).

 ## What You'll Build